Finding your lost dog

 Moxy likes to run — so it can be hard to find a dog like him when he goes missing.
 Running is just part of what an English springer spaniel does, though, so even though he loves his home and family, he also loves to chase, hunt, and see what might be just over the next hill.
 When he escapes, his owners need all their dog-finding skills.

-One time, Moxy managed to find his way out of the yard after a deliveryman left the gate open.
+One time, Moxy managed to find his way out of the yard after a delivery driver left the gate open.
 His owners scrambled into pet detective mode and drove around the neighborhood all night looking for him.
-Finally, after three days of hand-wringing and putting up "lost dog" signs, the county shelter called to say that they had Moxy.
+Finally, after three days of hand-wringing and putting up “lost dog” signs, the county shelter called to say that they had Moxy.

-"Walk around your neighborhood, talk to the neighbors, delivery people, and the mailman.
+“Walk around your neighborhood, talk to the neighbors, delivery people, and the mail carrier.
 Show them a picture and post signs with details about your pet.
-A color photograph helps tremendously," suggests Betsy McFarland, program director for animal sheltering issues at the Humane Society of the United States (HSUS) in Washington, D.C.
+A color photograph helps tremendously,” suggests Betsy McFarland, program director for animal sheltering issues at the Humane Society of the United States (HSUS) in Washington, D.C.

 Once you’ve covered your immediate neighborhood, don’t assume your pet won’t go far from home.
 Dogs have been found many miles from their homes, so even though your dog may still be in the neighborhood, don’t assume that to be the case.

 “It is imperative that people extend their search range.
 Dogs often travel quickly and cover more distance than expected.
 Good Samaritans may also transport an animal they find to a hospital quite a distance away,” said Mary Anna Labato, DVM, DACVIM, and clinical associate professor in small animal medicine at Tufts University School of Veterinary Medicine.

 Dog finder tip #5: call your local veterinarian